79254505_10220220878408649_5877406257719017472_o.jpg

 As an educator, he has also developed and maintained diverse curricula in a variety of academic and nonprofit arts education organizations such as Chicago Hot Glass, the School of the Art Institute of Chicago, Archeworks, Bullseye Glass Company, the Ox-bow School of Art and Artist Residency Program, and the Crucible.
 This range of experience has given him a unique combination of administrative skills, technical studio arts knowledge, curriculum design, and public arts management.
 Additionally, he has mentored and trained scores of artists, faculty, studio assistants, youth teachers, interns, and student workers many of whom have started their own private arts studios or became faculty or arts administrators in arts organizations around the world.

-Scidmore is currently based in Dallas/Fort Worth where he is Studio Technician and Faculty in the Glass Department at the University of Texas Arlington.
+Scidmore is currently based in Dallas/Fort Worth where he is Studio Technician and Faculty in the Glass Studio at the University of Texas Arlington’s Art and Art History Department.
 Additionally, he has been an instructor, lecturer, and adviser at a range of academic, nonprofit, and for-profit institutions including Google, Solar City, The Crucible, Chicago Public Schools, Street Level Youth Media Group, School of the Art Institute of Chicago, University of Illinois Urbana, Pilchuck Glass School, Pittsburgh Glass Center, Public Glass, Ox-bow School of Arts and Residency, California College of Arts, Bullseye Glass Co., The Art Institute of California, Urban Glass, and North Land Creative Glass (Scotland).